-"Sad to be leaving such a phenomenal child care center.
-Your team is so professional and trustworthy, and I never once felt guilty for leaving my children in your center's care.
+"Sad to be leaving such a phenomenal child care centre.
+Your team is so professional and trustworthy, and I never once felt guilty for leaving my children in your centre's care.
 I rave about your facility to other parents continuously and have nothing but amazing and positive experiences to share.
 Thank you to all of your staff for their dedication to providing such a positive start to both Travis and Drew’s educational experiences."

 - Allison and Greg Stickney

 "To all the Growing Together Daycare Staff who have been part of our lives for nearly 9 years; A chapter in Emma’s life is about to close with her very last day at Growing Together approaching very quickly (January 4th, 2018).
 April 6, 2009 - two days after her first birthday – was Emma’s very first day of daycare.
 It was a scary day for me and I think I stayed with her for the first 2 hours of her 4 hour stay!
 I clearly remember watching Emma discover blue paint and shaving cream that day though.
 Every new room brought me some panic as the kids in the room she was moving to always seemed so much more advanced than she was.
 But fears quickly faded as Emma quickly adjusted to the routine of the new room and soon learned all those new skills herself (napping on a cot instead of a crib, sitting at a table instead of in a high chair at meals, drinking from an open cup instead of a sippy cup, getting herself and her belongings to daycare after school – even though it was just down the hall).
 I have so many memories of things that Emma got to experience or learn for the first time at daycare that there’s no way to list them all."